Home Office Tax Deduction for Home Business

 Self-employed individuals who operate a home-business usually find it easy to qualify for the Home Office deductions.
 In some cases, telecommuters may also qualify to take some of the deductions.

 There are two essential requirements you must meet in order to qualify for the deduction:

 - You must use the office part of your home regularly and exclusively for business purposes.

 - The business part of your home must be either your principal place of business or the location where you meet with clients or customers in the normal course of conducting business.
-For detached garage or other separate structures, the requirement is only that the building is used in connections with your trade or business.
+For a detached garage or other separate structures, the requirement is only that the building is used in connections with your trade or business.
 You can also claim deductions if you use an area of your home for storage of inventory or product samples.

 Special Requirement for Telecommuters